Owerke/Twixxer/README.md

 Running the program (from PowerShell on Windows):

-Create a new Python VENV (if you already have one, skip this step):
+Create a new Python VENV:
 ```
 python -m venv .
 ```